onthelink-nl/scripts/README.md

 # Before you begin
 THESE SCRIPTS ARE MEANT FOR THE CHROMEBOOKS, IF YOU USE IT ON ANOTHER DEVICE THINGS SHOULD STILL WORK BUT THEY MIGHT NOT WORK PROPERLY...

-# SCRIPTS INCOMPATIBLE WITH LINUX (ANY EXCEPT CHROMEBOOKS)
+# SCRIPTS INCOMPATIBLE WITH LINUX (EXCEPT CHROMEBOOKS)
 ## - The QGIS script

 <b><h1 align="center">=======================================</h1></b>